Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Introduction

+Our focus here is to estimate the $TSC(G, \pmb{v}, k, \epsilon)$, and the network gain $\mu(G, \pmb{v}, k, \epsilon)$, and characterize the distribution of the optimal $m_i$s across the network.
+Most proofs are presented in our full paper \cite{liu2023sample}.

+\textbf{Tight bounds on TSC.} Using the structure of the Nash equilibrium of the opinion formation game (Lemma~\ref{lemma:potential}), and regression error bounds (Theorem~\ref{thm: one to all}), we derive tight bounds on $TSC(G, \pmb{v}, k, \epsilon)$ for any graph $G$ using a mathematical program (Theorem~\ref{thm:general_optimal}).
+We also show that the TSC can be estimated in polynomial time using second-order cone programming, allowing us to study it empirically.

-\textbf{Network effects of total sample complexity. } In \pref{thm: general tight bound}, we derive upper and lower bounds of $TSC(G, \pmb{v}, \epsilon)$ for general graphs; our experiments show that these bounds are quite tight empirically.
-We also study the natural case for which the influence factor matrix $\pmb{v}$ is uniform, i.e. $v_{ij} = \alpha \ge 0\,\, \forall i,j$ to derive more interpretable bounds.
-Let $TSC(G, \alpha, \epsilon)$ denote the total sample complexity in this setting, $d_i$ be the degree of node $i$ and $M(\epsilon)$ be the minimum samples for one agent to learn a local model individually with error $\epsilon$.
-We show that $\sum_{i=1}^n\frac{1}{(\alpha d_i + 1)^2} \le \frac{TSC(G,\alpha,\epsilon)}{M(\epsilon)}\le \sum_{i=1}^n\frac{\alpha + 1}{\alpha d_i + 1}$ (\pref{thm: degree bound}).
-Assigning $\frac{\alpha + 1}{\alpha d_i + 1}$ to agent $i$ can ensure everyone learns a good model.
-Thus, \emph{\textbf{the optimal TSC is achieved when the number of samples for an agent is inversely proportional to its degree}}.
-In other words, low degree nodes need more samples in the optimal solution, in stark contrast to many network mining problems, e.g., influence maximization, where it suffices to choose high degree nodes.
-We believe that this result has potentially policy implications.
+\textbf{Impact of graph structure on TSC, network gain, and sample distribution.} We begin with the case of uniform influence factor $\alpha$.
+We show that $\sum_{i=1}^n\frac{1}{(\alpha d_i + 1)^2} \lesssim \frac{TSC(G,\alpha, k, \epsilon)}{\widetilde{M}(k, \epsilon)} \lesssim \sum_{i=1}^n\frac{\alpha + 1}{\alpha d_i + 1}$ (informal version of Theorem \ref{thm: degree bound}), where $d_i$ denotes the degree of agent $i$.
+Assigning $\max\{k, \frac{\alpha + 1}{\alpha d_i + 1}\cd\frac{k}{\epsilon}\}$ samples to agent $i$ can ensure everyone learns a good model.
+Thus, \emph{\textbf{It is sufficient to solve the TSC problem when the number of samples for an agent is inversely proportional to its degree}}.
+In other words, low-degree nodes need more samples, in stark contrast to many network mining problems, e.g., influence maximization, where it suffices to choose high-degree nodes.
+Clearly, this result has policy implications.
+Building on Theorem \ref{thm: degree bound}, we derive tight bounds on the network gain for different classes of graphs, summarized in Table~\ref{tab:gain_short}.